project-owner/Peppy.doc/Language.md

 [[https://github.com/project-owner/Peppy.doc/blob/master/images/software/language.png|alt=language]]
 </p>

-After switching to new language all UI labels will be displayed using that new language.
+After switching to new language all UI labels will be displayed using that new language and playlists for new language will be loaded.
 The detail of the localization process will be discussed in the separate chapter.